 Application Requirements for International Applicants

 Given the number of international applicants to Williams annually, the Admission Committee is familiar with the nuances of school systems and curricula from around the world.
 Therefore, international applicants follow the same application procedures as U.S. citizens and are not required to submit any additional forms or testing.
 Those students whose first language or language of academic instruction is not English must document their English proficiency, but there is no one required examination.
-While we are happy to review TOEFL or IELTS results, such examinations are not requirements for admission to Williams.
+While we are happy to review TOEFL, IELTS or Duolingo English Test results, such examinations are not requirements for admission to Williams.

 Questions about applying as an international applicant?
-Please contact Tanya Aydelott, Associate Director for International Recruitment.
+Please feel free to contact us.